DardoJav/hirelens-challenges/README.md

 # **API for managging notes for users and filter by category**

+The next project will follow the next topics/requirements to manage Users, notes, and filter by category:

+## 1. Requirements / Intro

+You need to implement a simple web application that allows you to take notes, tag, and filter them.
+The development is divided into two phases:

+- **Phase 1**: Note creation
+- **Phase 2**: Tag application and filtering

+### Phase 1

+#### User Stories

+- As a user, I want to be able to create, edit, and delete notes.
+- As a user, I want to archive/unarchive notes.
+- As a user, I want to list my active notes.
+- As a user, I want to list my archived notes.

+### Phase 2

+#### User Stories

+- As a user, I want to be able to add/remove categories to notes.
+- As a user, I want to be able to filter notes by category.

+# Resolution

 ## The project is completely done and deploy in a Railway server (backend side)

 - The backend side was implemented with the next topics: